 Accumulated employee contributions is the sum of all amounts deducted from a member's compensation, including paybacks and interest.
+Contributions may be rolled over directly to a qualified individual retirement account or another employer's plan.

 Re-employment

 If a retiree becomes re-employed by the City into a regular permanent full-time position, excluding certain positions, the benefits payable under this plan will be suspended during the period of re-employment.
 Upon termination of the period of re-employment with the City, the benefits will be automatically restored on the first day of the month following the termination of re-employment.